annotation/text-fabric/tf/docs/about/datamodel.md

 can be woven as a weft into the warp.

 One of the more basic things to add to the warp is the text itself.
-Ancient texts often have several text representations, like original (Unicode) characters or transliterated characters, with or without the complete set of diacritical marks.
-In Text-Fabric we do not have to choose between them: we can package each representation into a feature, and add it to the fabric.
+Ancient texts often have several text representations, like original (UNICODE) characters or transliterated characters, with or without the complete set of diacritical marks.
+In TF we do not have to choose between them: we can package each representation into a feature, and add it to the fabric.

-A Text-Fabric data set is a warp (*otype*, *oslots*) plus a collection of wefts (all other features).
+A TF data set is a warp (*otype*, *oslots*) plus a collection of wefts (all other features).
 We may add other features to the same warp.
 Data sets with only wefts, but no warps, are called modules.
 When you use modules with a dataset, the modules must have been constructed around the warp of the dataset.

-Whenever you use Text-Fabric to generate new data, you are weaving a weave.
+Whenever you use TF to generate new data, you are weaving a weave.
 The resulting dataset is a tight fabric of individual features (wefts), whose values are taken for a set of nodes (warp).